|

 local clubs in the Sheffield area, Park Grange FC, Attercliffe FC and

-then Worksop FC and subsequently to Heywood Central FC, from where he was signed by The Wednesday FC in April
+then Worksop FC and subsequently to Heywood Central FC, from where he was signed by Wednesday FC

 Club honours |